-UNICEF Futures looks at the two-to-five-year horizon to evaluate emerging and trending technologies to see how UNICEF can work with the private sector to find shared value in this future space – for companies to do better business while improving access to essential services for children.
-Future investment areas include: transportation and mobility; identity; learning; mobile financial services and digital currencies; and wearable and sensor technology.
+UNICEF’s Office of Innovation looks at the two to five year horizon to evaluate emerging and trending technologies to see how UNICEF can work with the private sector to find shared value in this future space – for companies to do better business while improving access to essential services for children.

 While many of UNICEF’s achievements in implementing technologies at scale for positive social impact have focused on the public sector, there is tremendous opportunity to contribute to the corporate bottom line while delivering essential services for disadvantaged communities.
 UNICEF and our partners on the ground need innovative solutions to some of the key barriers we face – such as geographical remoteness of constituents, limited infrastructure, slow data collection and ensuring that the most vulnerable populations have access to critical information and services.

 Cities are home to more than half of the global population and generate more than 80% of global gross domestic product.
 By 2050, more than two-thirds of the global population will reside in cities, and 92% of this urban growth will occur in low to middle income countries.
 These trends represent a growing need to address emerging challenges and tap into new opportunities, especially as they relate to vulnerable children and youth.